Ego2509/targetWordlist/README.md

 # Disclaimer

-This program serves the sole purpose of generating passwords based on the knowledge gained from a brand in order to automate the pentesting process.
-The program just generates a small subset of probable passwords and it is up to you to decide what is the scope and reach of said set.
+This program serves the sole purpose of generating passwords based on the knowledge gained from a brand/domain in order to automate the pentesting process.
+The program just generates a small subset of suitable passwords and it is up to **you** to decide what is the scope and reach of said set.
 There are many tools to make many sorts of passwords such as `crunch`, and many wordlists have decent password lists such as `seclists`. _Do not try to hack anyone without prior permission to do so._